 The Lake Agassiz Regional Library was formed pursuant to Minn.
 Stat. §§ 134.20 and 471.59, effective January 1, 1961, and includes Becker, Clay, Clearwater, Mahnomen, Norman, Polk, and Wilkin Counties.
-Control of the Library is vested in the Lake Agassiz Regional Library Board, with 23 members with staggered terms made up of the following: one member appointed by each Board of County Commissioners who may be a member of the Board of Commissioners; one member appointed by each participating city; and one additional member appointed by each county and city for each 6,000 of population or major percentage (85 percent) thereof.
-In 2018, Mahnomen County provided \$42,190 in the form of an appropriation.
+Control of the Library is vested in the Lake Agassiz Regional Library Board, with 23 members with staggered terms made up of the following: one member appointed by each Board of County Commissioners who may be a member of the Board of Commissioners; one member appointed by each county and city for each 6,000 of population or major percentage (85 percent) thereof.
+In 2019, Mahnomen County provided \$43,020 in the form of an appropriation.